-“Conserving land like this is about protecting what people and wildlife rely on every day,” says Andy Day, CEO of BC Parks Foundation.
+“Conserving land like this is about protecting what people and wildlife rely on every day,” said Andy Day, CEO of BC Parks Foundation.
 “It’s about making sure no puzzle piece is missing so the full picture of the park can be whole and enjoyed over time.
 As always, I am very grateful to our local partners and all our supporters, including the Wilson 5 Foundation and Cynthia and Paul Rodgers, for their support.”

 Support also came from Environment and Climate Change Canada’s Nature Smart Climate Solutions Fund, with the combined effort of all partners helping make this project possible.

 The forested property—home to streams, wetlands, and ponds—escaped the devastating 2003 Okanagan Mountain wildfire, leaving it as an intact refuge for wildlife in a region still recovering from fire.
-The land supports abundant species including deer, elk, moose, bear, cougar, and lynx, and provides critical habitat for the American badger, a species at risk.
+The land supports species including deer, elk, moose, bear, cougar, and lynx, and provides critical habitat for the American badger, a species at risk.

 The land was stewarded for nearly three decades by the Bauer family, who immigrated to Canada from Germany in the early 1980s.
 For Karin Bauer and her family, the property, affectionately known as “the Alm”—short for Almhütte, the German word for “mountain hut”—was a place of gathering, wildlife watching, and quiet time together in nature.